pozuelodealarcon/Portfolio/README.md

 - DCF intrinsic value evaluation based on FCF yield and CAGR
 - ESG performance classification
 - Portfolio optimization (Sharpe, Sortino, CVaR, variance minimization)
+- Queries Marketaux API for the three latest and relevant news; returns the headline and summary along with sentiment scores associated with the ticker in each article
 - Results saved to Excel and automatically emailed

 ## 📁 Directory Structure